Wasn’t that a party – Burrbilly Girls Weekend 2018!

 Sunday saw everyone getting up earlier than others (we had a rev’r leave our hotel at 6:30 am).
 As woman after woman left you could hear the good bye’s echo out through the parking lot and the smiles on faces were easy to identify.

-To top off the weekend Don (Shelley’s husband) and Kaitlin (Shelley’s daughter) rode up from Hamilton to meet us and then ride home with us.
-Andy was in North Bay visiting his mom and dad so he also made his way to Wasaga Beach and rode home with us.
-It was the perfect ending to a really great weekend.
+To top off the weekend on Sunday Shelley’s husband and daughter and Andy all made their way to Wasaga Beach to ride home with us.
+It was the perfect ending to a really great weekend!

 I grew up in small town Ontario so of course there were a couple of motorcycles in the drive house.
 The only problem was that I didn’t ride them I was only a passenger.